 Bastianich also has a self-congratulatory tone that gets annoying at times but it is difficult to dismiss because he’s such a successful businessman.
 I suppose that being overly confident is one of the ingredients needed to make such an entrepreneur, but at times it gets tiresome.

-Restaurant Man serves as an education to anyone wanting to enter the restaurant business.
+Restaurant Man serves as an education for anyone wanting to enter the restaurant business.
 Along the way it talks about managing employees and vendors, staging a scene by letting in just the right mix of customers, and the need to have a balance between making art and making a living.
-“Most people who open restaurants will fail, because they lack the fundamental understanding of restaurant math.
+“Most people who open restaurants will fail because they lack the fundamental understanding of restaurant math.
 Either they think they’re superstar cooks or they think they’re superstar hosts.
 They do it for ego, and they don’t realize that without making money it’s nothing but bullshit,” writes Bastianich.
 “If you think you’re some sort of glorified dinner host or some artistic cook, you’re not going to last a week.”

 Overall, I liked the book.
 If you are in or going into the restaurant business, read it.
-Most people interested in food or restaurants in general will enjoy it too.
+Most people interested in food or restaurants, in general, will enjoy it too.

 Restaurant Man by Joe Bastianich.